-fitroadie asked: I love your blog!!
+fitroadie said: I love your blog!!
 Just stumbled on it this morning.
 I have been on a weight loss journey myself and I have hit a plateau.
 Did you ever plateau and what did you do to résumé weight loss?

 So sorry if this is a late response!
 I’ve hit many a plateau and am at one right now actually.
 It took me MONTHS to get out of the 170s and then when i finally did i am now stuck in the 140s-150s.
 It’s annoying but you really just have to keep pushing through.
 Sometimes our bodies just need a break.
 Keep the cardio up and just keep a keen eye on what you’re eating.
 Change up your workout a bit!
 If it’s all cardio maybe try some weight training (i found that really helped me).

 I wish you the best!

 Between the previous pancetta and now the pork chops… I guess you could say I’m on a pig-kick, so I think I’m due for a break from the other white meat for awhile.

 Billy mentioned pineapple salsa and it gave me the idea to make a pineapple mango salsa to pair with something a bit more bland.
 Since I was sick of cooking chicken breast I opted for pork chops (they were also on sale, win!)

 They were out of this world!